b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/logistical-problems.md

 &nbsp;

 ### Seeing God
 The brother of Jared is described as having like the most faith ever, and so he was able to [see God’s finger](https://www.churchofjesuschrist.org/study/scriptures/bofm/ether/3?lang=eng&id=p6-p8#p6)… but Joseph Smith literally just prayed once and he got to see both Heavenly Father and Jesus.
-Their full bodies.
+Their *full bodies*.
 Should we believe this means Joseph was super, uber, ultra-special faithful prior to the [[First Vision|first vision(s)]]?

 &nbsp;